Police find person of interest in deadly shooting at Chicago-area parade

 “I’m so freaked out,” she said.
 “It’s just so sad.”

 Foody contributed from Chicago.
-Associated Press writers Mike Balsamo in New York, David Koenig in Dallas, Jeff Martin in Woodstock, Ga., and Fabiola Sanchez in Monterrey, Mexico contributed reporting.
+Associated Press writers Mike Balsamo in New York, David Koenig in Dallas, Jeff Martin in Woodstock, Georgia, Fabiola Sánchez in Monterrey, Mexico, Jim Mustian in New Orleans, Bernard Condon in New York, and Martha Irvine and Mike Householder in Highland Park contributed reporting.

 Lamentablemente, hemos confirmado una persona de nacionalidad mexicana fallecida por disparo de arma de fuego en Highland Park, IL.
 Nuestras sinceras condolencias a todas las personas que perdieron la vida en este atentado.
 Asimismo, hay dos heridos de origen mexicano.— Roberto Velasco Álvarez (@r_velascoa) July 4, 2022